-Restricted access - is one form of administrative action that can be taken to manage unreasonable customer conduct.
-It involves the placing of restrictions on how a customer can communicate with Council for a specified period.
+Restricted access - involves the placing of restrictions with regard to how a person can communicate with Council for a specified period.
 Restrictions may include; ineligibility to address Council at Community Access meetings; prohibition on interviews with Council staff; restrictions on entering Council premises; or being restricted to written communication only.

-Unreasonable customer conduct - is any behaviour by a current or former customer which, because of its nature or frequency raises health, safety, resource or equity issues for Council staff (including Councillors, employees, contractors, labour hire, and volunteers), other service users and the customer(s) themselves.
+Unreasonable conduct - is any behaviour which, because of its nature and/or frequency raises health, safety, resource or equity issues for Council staff.

-Behaviours Constituting Unreasonable Customer Conduct
+5 Behaviours Constituting Unreasonable Customer Conduct